FotolEdhar - Fotolia

 Every organization is drowning in security event information.
 Each business computing device may have numerous logs generated by the operating system and individual applications and security tools.
 Multiply that by the number of devices the organization has, and the total number of security log entries generated each day may be in the millions, billions or more.
 There is no way to monitor, analyze and report on all the log entries without relying on automated products.

 The technology specifically designed to address enterprise security logging needs is known as security information and event management (SIEM).
-This buyer's handbook aims to help you find the best SIEM system for your organization's needs.
+This buyer's handbook aims to help you find the best SIEM features to keep your organization secure.

 A SIEM system is a centralized enterprise security log management and analysis product.
 It centrally automates all the work of collecting logged information and generates reports, helping find potential security incidents recorded in the logs so that an organization can respond to potential threats.
 In addition to saving a great deal of manual labor, the best SIEM system can also -- because of its ability to continuously analyze enormous data sets -- detect incidents that would have otherwise gone undetected.

 SIEM systems aren't intended to take the place of other enterprise security controls.
 Rather, as noted above, by providing a single place to bring together security logs from disparate sources -- and correlating events across logs -- SIEM systems complement other controls.
-Originally intended for larger organizations, SIEM systems have become beneficial to organizations of any size, especially those obligated to comply with security laws, regulations and compliance initiatives.
+Originally intended for larger organizations, the products and SIEM features now available can benefit organizations of any size, as well as those obligated to comply with security laws, regulations and compliance initiatives.

 How SIEM systems work